awsdocs/aws-snowball-developer-guide/doc_source/troubleshooting.md

 **Action to take**

 1. Make a list of the names that are causing the error\.
 You can find the names of the files and folders that failed export in your logs\.
-For more information, see [AWSAWS Snowball Edge Logs](using-client-commands.md#logs)\.
+For more information, see [AWS Snowball Edge Logs](using-client-commands.md#logs)\.

 1. Change the names of the objects in Amazon S3 that are causing the issue to remove or replace the unsupported characters\.

 1. If the list of names is prohibitively large, or if the files in the list are too large to transfer over the internet, create a new export job specifically for those objects\.

    If the files are small and there isn't a large number of them, copy the renamed objects from Amazon S3 through the AWS CLI or the AWS Management Console\.
 For more information, see [How do I download an object from an S3 bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/download-objects.html) in the* Amazon Simple Storage Service User Guide\.*

+## Troubleshooting problems returning Snow Family devices<a name="return-shipping-troubleshooting"></a>

+Sometimes, after turning off the Snow Family device in preparation to return it, the return shipping information does not appear on the E Ink display\.

+**Action to take**

+1. Log in to the AWS Snow Family Management Console\.

+1. View the job for the device\.

+1. In the **Details** section, in the **Return shipping label** section, choose **To view and print your return label follow this link**\.

+1. Print the label and attach it to the device\.

+1. Return the device according to [Return shipping for Snow Family devices](mailing-storage.md)\.